 Grooming the product backlog entails breaking down user stories from larger product backlog items until they are small enough to fit into a sprint.
-Although detailing product backlog items should be delayed until the last responsible moment, you might have to start refining a story a few sprints in advance before it can be implemented, particularly if the story is large or complex.
-Let’s look at how user stories can be broken down progressively.
+Although detailing product backlog items should be delayed until the last responsible moment, you might have to start refining a story a couple of sprints in advance before it can be implemented, particularly if the story is large or complex.
+Let’s look at an example of how user stories can be broken down progressively.

 There are other user stories that need to be made smaller, including complex stories and stories with monster criteria.
 A complex user story is a story that is too big to be delivered in one sprint because of its inherent uncertainty or because it covers too much functionality.
-If it is too uncertain, we introduce one or more items into the product backlog that explore that uncertainty and generate the relevant knowledge: for instance, “Investigate JavaServer Faces as the user interface technology.”
-If the story describes too much functionality, we spilt it into several stories to allow an incremental delivery of the functionality.
-This technique is also called slicing the cake.
-A story that says, for instance, “Validate the user” could be decomposed into “Validate the user name” and “Validate the password.”
+If it is too uncertain, you may want to introduce one or more items into the product backlog that explore that uncertainty and generate the relevant knowledge, for instance, “Investigate JavaServer Faces as the user interface technology.”

 Stories sometimes look fine until we consider the acceptance criteria.
-If there are too many—more than about ten—or if requirements hide in the criteria, we need to rework and decompose the story.
+If there are too many—more than about five—or if requirements hide in the criteria, you should rework and decompose the story.
 Here is an example: “As a user, I want to delete a text message.”
 The acceptance criteria state, “I can select any text message.
 I can remove the message text.
 I can save the modified message.”
 Not only is the second condition redundant, but the other two introduce new requirements rather than specifying acceptance criteria.
 This story should be split into three: a story about deleting text messages, a story about editing text messages, and another story about saving the modified messages.